jrieke/cnn-interpretability/README.md

 ## Citation

-If you use our code, please cite our paper:
+If you use our code, please cite our [paper](http://arxiv.org/abs/1808.02874):

-TODO
+    @inproceedings{rieke2018,
+      title={Visualizing Convolutional Networks for MRI-based Diagnosis of Alzheimer’s Disease}, author={Rieke, Johannes and Eitel, Fabian and Weygandt, Martin and Haynes, John-Dylan and Ritter, Kerstin}, booktitle={Machine Learning in Clinical Neuroimaging (MLCN)},
+      year={2018}
+    }